CristianBuca/The-Aunans/README.md

 * Member's roster presentation.
 * Links and references to game guides tailored to guild's focus.
 * Gallery of images and videos submitted by current members.
-* A customised 404 Error Page to enable the user to turn back without leaving our domain.
+* A customized 404 Error Page to enable the user to turn back without leaving our domain.
 * Favicon icons.

 # **Structure**